- B.Sc., 1980, Yale University

 - Ph.D., 1985, Yale University

-My main research interests are in computer graphics, particularly procedural modelling of natural objects (e.g., terrains, plants, etc.) I recently completed IViPP
+My main research interests are in computer graphics, particularly procedural modelling of natural objects (e.g., terrains, plants, etc.) I am currently beginning a project aimed at studying what if any mathematical and algorithmic models can describe crystal aggregates

 , a scientific visualization project in particle physics.
-I am currently looking at whether the structure of assemblies of crystals is amenable to procedural modelling.
 Other interests include the role of mathematics in computer science, and programming languages and methods.

 Publications and Professional Activities